Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [npgsql](https://github.com/npgsql/npgsql) - .NET data provider for PostgreSQL.
 It allows any program developed for .NET framework to access a PostgreSQL database server.
 It is implemented in 100% C# code.
 PostgreSQL versions since 9.1 are officially supported, others may work. [http://www.npgsql.org](http://www.npgsql.org)
 * [ravendb](https://github.com/ayende/ravendb/tree/v4.0) - Linq enabled document database for .NET.
 * [RethinkDb.Driver](https://github.com/bchavez/RethinkDb.Driver) - C#/.NET RethinkDB driver with 100% ReQL API coverage.

-### Data Management Systems

-* [Scaffolder](https://github.com/dncuug/scaffolder) - lets you create extensible data-driven Web applications by automatically generated UI for each table in the database and  lets create a applications for viewing and editing data based on the schema of the data.

 ### E-Commerce and Payments
 * [SimplCommerce](https://github.com/simplcommerce/SimplCommerce) - Super simple ecommerce system built on .NET Core.